How to Become a Nurse’s Aide - Training and Career Guide

 Most nurses' aides work in long-term care facilities that provide rehabilitative or custodial care of patients.
-They may also work in the increasingly popular assisted living environments, or in general care hospitals, outpatient facilities, community health centers, physicians’ offices, or patients’ homes.
+They may also work in the increasingly popular assisted living environments, or in general care hospitals.
+There are other opportunities for NAs with home health agencies, outpatient facilities, community health centers, physicians’ offices, or patients’ homes.
 Round-the-clock shiftwork usually goes along with this kind of work, and there may be holiday or weekend commitments.

-NA training programs vary in duration from one month to about six months and result in a diploma or completion certificate.
+Nurses’ aide training programs vary in duration from one month to about six months and result in a diploma or certificate upon completion.
 The shorter programs are typically designed for students with some previous healthcare experience – whether as a personal care aide, volunteer or other analogous role.
 Longer NA programs are better suited for students who have no previous experience.

-Students learn the job duty basics in their NA program, but most training occurs on the job under the mentorship of another NA or a nurse.
+Students learn the job duty basics in their NA program, but most training occurs on the job under the mentorship of another nurse’s aide or a nurse.
+Nurses’ aides who work in hospitals may get specialized training depending on the area they work in.
 Training typically takes a few weeks and includes information about employer policies along with specific job skills.

 Licensing and/or Certification

-NAs do not need a state license to practice.
-Certification as a Certified Nurse’s Aide/Assistant (CNA), however, is an option (and a desirable one) for better job opportunities.
+Nurses’ aides do not need a state license to practice.
+Certification as a certified nurses’ aide/assistant (CNA), however, is an option (and a desirable one) for better job opportunities.
 In addition, many employers require NAs to be certified.

 The certification process may be included in some basic NA training programs or offered as separate training.
 Beyond the education time commitment required to be a basic nurse's aide, about 75 hours of additional training is required.
 To earn certification, NAs also need to pass a competency exam administered by their state.
 More information can be found at each state’s nurse aide registry.